avianlabs/paxos-go/docs/PersonDetails.md

 `func (o *PersonDetails) HasCountryOfBirth() bool`

 HasCountryOfBirth returns a boolean if a field has been set.

+### GetPassthroughVerificationId

+`func (o *PersonDetails) GetPassthroughVerificationId() string`

+GetPassthroughVerificationId returns the PassthroughVerificationId field if non-nil, zero value otherwise.

+### GetPassthroughVerificationIdOk

+`func (o *PersonDetails) GetPassthroughVerificationIdOk() (*string, bool)`

+GetPassthroughVerificationIdOk returns a tuple with the PassthroughVerificationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPassthroughVerificationId

+`func (o *PersonDetails) SetPassthroughVerificationId(v string)`

+SetPassthroughVerificationId sets PassthroughVerificationId field to given value.

+### HasPassthroughVerificationId

+`func (o *PersonDetails) HasPassthroughVerificationId() bool`

+HasPassthroughVerificationId returns a boolean if a field has been set.

+### GetPassthroughVerificationStatus

+`func (o *PersonDetails) GetPassthroughVerificationStatus() IdentityStatus`

+GetPassthroughVerificationStatus returns the PassthroughVerificationStatus field if non-nil, zero value otherwise.

+### GetPassthroughVerificationStatusOk

+`func (o *PersonDetails) GetPassthroughVerificationStatusOk() (*IdentityStatus, bool)`

+GetPassthroughVerificationStatusOk returns a tuple with the PassthroughVerificationStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPassthroughVerificationStatus

+`func (o *PersonDetails) SetPassthroughVerificationStatus(v IdentityStatus)`

+SetPassthroughVerificationStatus sets PassthroughVerificationStatus field to given value.

+### HasPassthroughVerificationStatus

+`func (o *PersonDetails) HasPassthroughVerificationStatus() bool`

+HasPassthroughVerificationStatus returns a boolean if a field has been set.

+### GetPassthroughVerificationFields

+`func (o *PersonDetails) GetPassthroughVerificationFields() []PassthroughVerificationField`

+GetPassthroughVerificationFields returns the PassthroughVerificationFields field if non-nil, zero value otherwise.

+### GetPassthroughVerificationFieldsOk

+`func (o *PersonDetails) GetPassthroughVerificationFieldsOk() (*[]PassthroughVerificationField, bool)`

+GetPassthroughVerificationFieldsOk returns a tuple with the PassthroughVerificationFields field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPassthroughVerificationFields

+`func (o *PersonDetails) SetPassthroughVerificationFields(v []PassthroughVerificationField)`

+SetPassthroughVerificationFields sets PassthroughVerificationFields field to given value.

+### HasPassthroughVerificationFields

+`func (o *PersonDetails) HasPassthroughVerificationFields() bool`

+HasPassthroughVerificationFields returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)